rpki¶

 withdraw |

-Move invalid prefixes to the withdrawn list (RFC 7606) |
+Move invalid prefixes to withdrawn |

 filter |

-Remove invalid prefixes from the reachable list |
+Remove invalid prefixes silently |

 drop |

-Drop the entire UPDATE if any prefix is invalid |
+Drop the entire UPDATE message |

 split |

-Split invalid prefixes into a separate UPDATE that withdraws them |
+Split invalid prefixes to a separate UPDATE with withdrawals |

 keep |

-Keep invalid prefixes unchanged (tag only) |
+Keep unchanged (tag only) |

-message tags, which can be used in downstream filters
+These can be used in downstream filters.

 Options¶